-Mr Kremer is a dedicated consultant who is specifically devoted to patients with moderate to severe endometriosis.
-The supporting consultant is Mr Oboh who cares for patients with mild to moderate endometriosis.
+Mr Kremer and Mr Oboh are the dedicated endometriosis consultants.
 You will also have access to a specialist endometriosis nurse who will provides further support.

 The BSGE ensures that gynaecologists work in appropriate clinical teams, audit their outcomes and maintain their surgical skills by maintaining sufficient workload of complex cases.

 At our specialist endometriosis centre, you will be cared for by an expert multi-disciplinary team.
 We work with specialised consultants from colorectal, urology and pain management to deliver a high quality service and follow up care.

 Our specialists have the expertise to perform complex surgery where necessary.